 I know what you’re thinking: well, duh!
 Needing to use the toilet first thing in the morning is a given for most of us and a very good sign of a healthy digestive system.
 However, when there are imbalances in the body, elimination can become a real ordeal.
 If that’s something you struggle with, check here some tips on healthy digestion.

-Brush your teeth and scrape tongue
+Brush your teeth and scrape your tongue

 Early morning, before the day begins is considered the most important time to care for your mouth, teeth, and gums.
 Plaque and bacteria tend to accumulate in your mouth overnight causing the infamous “morning breath” so it is important to do this first thing in the morning on an empty stomach.
 Scraping the tongue is the next step, clearing your tongue of toxins build-up and activating your taste buds.
 Do this with a copper tongue scraper, which is antibacterial and suitable for all doshas.